dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 That.
 Okay there’s more to it than that.
 Kinda.

 The premise of the show is basically Gravity Falls but everyone looks like the cake after the hooker jumps out of it.
-You got these kids, not Dipper, not Mabel, and also not Mabel.
+You got these kids, not Dipper, not Mabel, not Dipper, and also not Mabel.
 They get sent to live with the greedy sibling of one of their parents.
 There’s also some spooky-mystery shit the kids gotta deal with.
 [6] Like a portrait of these little girls who drowned in the ocean.
 That their aunt just has hanging around.
 Or not-Dipper’s toy otter being some baby-eating demon.
 Or a half-melted candle tryna get Aunt Vera's dosh.
 Or the fact they gotta move in with said Aunt Vera after their parents die.
 [7]

 (every mentioned character needs an accompanying image)

 As far as non-diegetic stuff goes, the show was aired on the network, RTE, and produced by eircom.[9]
 The former’s clearly going strong today while the latter seemingly hasn’t existed since the 90’s.
 Speaking of which, the show aired between 1992 and 1995.

+The little shits you see on your screen

 So how does this all add up?
 What are the personalities of the three main characters?
 Why is this house called the Rimini house?
 [10] Why is Otto a bastard?
+And why did the Irish Times shit all over what looked to be a fucking theatrical adaptation back in the day?
+[6]

 Yeah that’s the thing.
 Nobody knows anything about it.
 ‘Cause the show’s lost.
 Most of the info we have is about the show's actors and actresses.
 Which is why I decided to research whoever had their names on RTE’s website in relation to the show.